 “Grab your highlighter pen before you sit down with this book.. .
 I highlighted an average of one quote per page, a lifetime record.
 If you know someone who agonizes over spiritual skepticism, do both of you a favor: give Millers extraordinary book as a present.
 This is a timeless work of wisdom, destined to become a classic.
 ROSE ROSETREE, Pathways Magazine

 Succinct and salutary...
 D. Patrick Millers thoughtful treatment of faith clarifies why this spiritual practice is such an important part of the sacred adventure of life.
 FREDERIC BRUSSAT, SpiritualityandPractice.com

 This book offers a gentle, disciplined approach to growth with subtle insight and compassion.
 Miller names the habitual obstacles that keep us small and opens up a way to greater love, faith, and freedom.
 J. RUTH GENDLER, The Book of Qualities

 to read excerpts from The Book of Practical Faith.

 includes free US Media Mail delivery within the US

-Price includes delivery to addresses in UK or Australia.
+Price includes delivery to addresses anywhere in the world.